E-commerce

 Before a major paid campaign

-• Check stock and announced lead times with the supplier.
+Check stock and delivery times announced with the supplier.

-• Align creative assets and landing pages with the actual shipping experience.
+Align creative and landing pages with the real shipping experience.

-Without aiming for unsourced external benchmarks, build a simple dashboard: share of Collective revenue, average order value for orders containing imported products, cancellation or delay rate reported by carrier, support tickets related to delivery times, actual margin by supplier after returns.
+Without aiming for unsourced external benchmarks, build a simple dashboard: Collective’s share of revenue, average basket size of orders containing imported products, cancellation or delay rate reported by carrier, support tickets related to delivery times, actual margin by supplier after returns.
 Cross-reference with Shopify Analytics to track the impact on your channels.

 Best practices and common mistakes